Board-Folk/Oric-Remix/Expansions/Oric-PS2USB/README.md

 So far only the code for the Nano PS/2 assembly has been completed.

-In the future, alongside more useful maybe a much reduced version in size we'll also do an MX kayboard similar to that of the Atmos - though this has already been done by others if you Google.
+In the future, alongside more useful maybe a much reduced version in size we'll also do an MX keyboard similar to that of the Atmos - though this has already been done by others if you Google.

 ## BOM